martymc/IRCTweetParrot/README.md

 	mocha

-It runs all tests in the `tests` directory
+It runs all tests in the `test` directory